Taysser-Gherfal/Taysser-Gherfal.github.io/Python/Object-Oriented.md

 print("Number of employees", Employee.employee_count)
 ```

 ### Getters, setters and logic

 Sometimes it is valuable for classes to perform some checks on values before assigning them to attributes - so that a class can make sure that only valid data is getting sent to it.

+#### Setter

+- Every time the following **'num'** attribute gets a new value, including when it is created during **--init--**, the method under **@num.setter** is called
+  - self.__num = 1000 --> a private variable with two under scores to indicate that this is not accessible from outside the class - to prevent an infinite loop

+#### Getter

+- print(x.num) --> from the main code triggers the **getter**

+  @property
+      def num(self):

 ```python
 class Myclass: